 So far, she thought, he'd barely registered who it was and hadn't really looked at her.

-Before she could reply, he ushered her into a chair - the only chair in the whole flat, and one so rickety she was nervous about sitting on it.
+Before she could reply, he ushered her into a chair—the only chair in the whole flat, and so rickety she was nervous about sitting on it.
 She took the chance to look around as he fussed around the kitchenette.
 There wasn't much to see.
-A bedsit - hideous brown floral wallpaper, and orange carpet dating from the mid seventies.
+A bedsit: hideous brown floral wallpaper and orange carpet dating from the mid seventies.
 The curtains had plastic backing, like they belonged to the bathroom.
-They might have once, she thought.
-They had jagged tears in places and were spotted with mold, though the rest of the place was in spotless order.
-A bitter reek of old damp pervaded the carpet; four decades worth of leaks and drips could not be remedied by a simple cleaning job.
-Aside from the single chair and tiny table, there wasn't much else in the room but a forlorn-looking, narrow bed in the opposite corner, so close that she could almost have reached out and touched it.
-She didn't think it had enough warm bedclothes on it - not for her tastes, anyway.
-But maybe the ex-soldier didn't feel the cold like she did.
+They might have done once, she thought.
+They had jagged tears in places and were spotted with mold, though the rest of the place was in order.
+A bitter reek of old damp pervaded the carpet, four decades worth of leaks and drips could not be remedied by a simple cleaning job.
+Aside from the single chair and tiny table, there wasn't much else in the room but a forlorn-lookingb narrow bed in the opposite corner, so close that she could almost have reached out and touched it.
+Meticulously made, but she didn't think it had enough warm bedclothes on it.
+Maybe the ex-soldier didn't feel the cold like she did.

 He seemed to be considering this.
 "No...
 I guess not."